-The urinary bladder is a muscular reservoir of pee, being located in the anterior part of the pelvis.
-It’s generally included in clinical circumstances like retention of urine, cystitis (inflammation of the urinary bladder), calculus, disorder of micturition, and cancer.
-Thus, its anatomy is of enormous relevance to clinicians.
+Urinary Bladder is one of the organs of the human body located in the anterior part of the pelvis, which is also a muscular reservoir of urine.
+Urinary bladder is generally included in clinical circumstances like retention of urine, cystitis (inflammation of the urinary bladder), calculus, disorder of micturition, and cancer.
+The clinicians find the anatomy of urinary bladder, of enormous relevance.

 In kids, the bladder is an abdominopelvic organ even when it’s empty as the pelvic cavity is small and the neck of bladder is located at the level of the upper border of pubic symphysis.
-It starts to goes into the enlarging pelvis in the age of 6 years but doesn’t become a pelvic organ thoroughly until after puberty.
+Urinary bladder starts to go into the enlarging pelvis in the age of 6 years but doesn’t become a pelvic organ thoroughly until after puberty.

 The size and shape of the urinary bladder change based on the amount of pee it includes.
-It’s tetrahedral in shape when empty and ovoid in shape when distended.
+Urinary bladder is tetrahedral in shape when empty and oval in shape when distended.

 Normally in adult male the capacity changes from 120 to 320 ml.
 The mean capacity is all about 220 ml.

 - An amount of urine beyond 220 ml causes a desire to micturate but the bladder is normally emptied at about 250-300 ml.